 "Delivers high-end stability and a powerful load capacity."

-Best for Versatility: 3 Legged Thing Leo at Amazon
+Most Versatile: 3 Legged Thing Leo at Amazon

 "Can be configured to run in a variety of different set-ups."